Security in Sri Lanka

-Really serious problem for tourists in Sri Lanka are the different kinds of fraud and petty deceptions to causability more money.
-The scammers sell the tourists non-existent travel services, tickets, or sell them at inflated prices.
+Really serious problem for tourists in Sri Lanka are the different kinds of fraud and petty deceptions with the purpose to get more money from tourists.
+The scammers sell the tourists non-existent travel services, tickets, speculating.
 Cheat even in churches "linestotal or lemonade".
 A huge problem with the drivers weave-tuk, which lure tourists to his tuk-tuk "Terry lies".
 Always be careful and double check what you say, local businessmen and the spring and summer, they are ready to deceive you, even in such seemingly innocuous things as the sights, just to get their benefits.

 Here is some of the most simple ways of taking money from tourists to Sri Lanka:

 - Unexpected service.
 Entrance fee to the attraction or service you declare after you received it.
 Moreover, you will learn about what you did, already at the exit.

 - Unexpected surcharges.
-Sri Lankans love to include to include in the final cost of any service or product all sorts of unexpected fees and taxes.
+Sri Lankans love to be included in the final cost of any service or product all sorts of unexpected fees and taxes.
 It may be service charges or government taxes the hotel charges for wear and tear when you rent a motorcycle, rent a helmet and anything else.
 Worst of all, about the need to pay this fees, you will learn only years has already received a product or service, and the ability to say no. Even if you asked the first direct question "are taxes Included, this is the final price?", this does not guarantee that you they still do not require.